ZoeMohamed/TiktokClone/README.md

-# TikTok Clone with GetX in Flutter
+# TikTok Clone with GetX and Firebase in Flutter

-This repository contains a TikTok clone built using Flutter and GetX for state management.
+This repository contains a TikTok clone built using Flutter, with GetX for state management and Firebase for backend services.
 The app mimics the core functionalities of TikTok, providing a platform to upload and view short videos.

 ## Table of Contents